 General Institute requirements for the Master of Science degree are given in Part 2 of the General Catalogue (Bulletin) and in the ODGE (Office of the Dean for Graduate Education) Graduate Policies and Procedures Manual.
 Candidates for the degree of Master of Science in Nuclear Science and Engineering are required to complete an acceptable thesis and at least 66 credit units in subjects more advanced than the required undergraduate preparation for nuclear engineering.
-Of these units at least 42 must be "H" subjects and at least 34 must be "H" subjects in nuclear science and engineering, other than special problems.
+Of these units at least 48 must be subjects in nuclear science and engineering, other than special problems.
 Undergraduate subjects may not be used to satisfy the 66 credit unit requirement, nor may 8.04 or 18.075, nor may graduate subjects taken at other institutions.
 Remedial courses taken to satisfy the English Requirement may not be used to satisfy the 66 credit unit requirement.
-Not more than 12 units of graduate "H" special problems (22.901 – 22.904) may be counted toward the degree requirement.
-A student must have a cumulative rating of at least 3.5 exclusive of thesis to qualify for the Master's degree, and the average of course work plus thesis must also be at least 3.5.
-(5.0 is an A average for MIT GPA scale.)
+No more than 12 units of special problems (22.901 – 22.904) may be counted toward the degree requirement.
+A student must have a cumulative rating of at least 3.5 exclusive of thesis to qualify for the Master’s degree, and the average of course work plus thesis must also be at least 3.5.
+(5.0 is an A average for MIT’s GPA scale.)

 All incoming students in the graduate programs of NSE (doctoral, masters, engineering, and the five-year) are required to take diagnostic exams in both math and physics.
-The latest approach to conducting these exams was reformulated and adopted by the NSE graduate committee as of fall 2010.
+A new approach to conducting these exams was adopted by the NSE graduate committee as of fall 2010.
 The new procedure places more emphasis in the diagnostics on areas needed for NSE graduate study, and more of the responsibility to identify the need for remedial actions on the students.

 Students should plan programs of study with their Registration Officers, keeping in mind prior educational background and principal professional interests.

-22.101 Applied Nuclear Physics or its equivalent is required for all Master's degree candidates.
-Other subjects may be selected in accordance with the student's particular field of interest.
-Most Master's candidates specialize in one of three alternative fields: fission nuclear technology, applied plasma physics, or nuclear science and technology.
+Since September 2013, subjects 22.11 and 22.12 are required for all Master’s degree candidates.
+Other subjects may be selected in accordance with the student’s particular field of interest.
+Most Master’s candidates specialize in one of four alternative fields: fission nuclear technology, applied plasma physics, nuclear security, or nuclear science and technology.